 This isn’t satire.
 That headline recently appeared on an animal shelter’s website.
 Does it sound misguided?
-Sadly, it’s the norm at animal shelters throughout the country.
-Perhaps if the people who attend these fundraisers watch an undercover video that illustrates the unwatchable abuse cows endure on factory farms, they may choose a more humane path.
-In some cases they may be aware of the lives of these animals and continue to put their own wants ahead of their welfare.
-If they know the truth about animal agriculture and that eating animals isn’t necessary, it’s important for us to show them the hypocrisy in criticizing people who abuse dogs while paying people to abuse cows.
+Sadly, it’s the norm at many animal shelters throughout the country.
+Perhaps if the people who attend these fundraisers watch an undercover video that illustrates the unwatchable abuse cows endure as people grind them into food, they may choose a more humane path.
+Tragically, in many cases, people are aware of the lives of these animals and continue to put their own wants ahead of their welfare.
+If they know the devastating truth about animal agriculture and that eating animals isn’t necessary, it’s important for us to show them the hypocrisy in criticizing people who abuse dogs while paying people to abuse cows.

 Thousands of dedicated advocates work tirelessly, often as volunteers, to save dogs and cats.
 We applaud them for it.
 They care deeply about finding these animals safe homes.
 They walk dogs, donate food and other supplies, pay for surgeries, and raise awareness about adopting from shelters instead of buying from breeders and pet stores that order their dogs from puppy mills.
 I’ve seen firsthand for many years the work they do and the lives they save.

-At the same time, people who advocate for all animals would be remiss if they did not encourage these activists to show compassion for all abused and neglected animals – not just the cats and dogs at their local shelter.
-It makes no sense to pay someone to confine, abuse, and kill a cow or pig in order to save a dog or cat.
+At the same time, people who advocate for all animals would be remiss if they did not encourage these activists to show compassion for all animals – not just the cats and dogs at their local shelter.
+It makes no sense to pay someone to confine, exploit, abuse, and kill a cow or pig in order to save a dog or cat.

 People who work in animal rescue should not eat animals and events to raise money to save animals should not serve the remains of animals.
 The intent of this message is not to degrade the importance of the work people do at shelters but rather to suggest it doesn’t have to be done at the expense of other animals.